kidpixo/leaflet-test/README.md

     - [x] Manually add map._layers[X].options.layer_id
     - [x] Implement functions to filters layers based on layer_id and lsit all IDs.
     - [ ] Functions don't work inside promise async `loadGeoRaster`, why?
-- [ ] Add some example markers from known old pictures
+- [x] Add some example markers from known old pictures, reading from geojson coming from csv
-    - [ ] add their Field of View: a rough estimation of the field, a triangle Polygon?
+    - [x] add their Field of View: a rough estimation of the field, a triangle Polygon
+    - [ ] link those to arjs

 ## Run it - simple way